 Say goodbye to the days of having to leave the city to pick your favorite fruits!
 Governors Island has welcomed a new fruit orchard, commissioned by artist Sam Van Aken, that is comprised of 102 NYC-native trees that have gone extinct due to climate change.
 Open Orchard features different types of apples, peaches, plums, and pears.
 Visitors can stroll through the orchard and have the opportunity to taste these fruits that have not been available for generations.
 Find out more here.

 Another big May holiday is Mother’s Day of course!
 Here are some fun ways to celebrate mama in the city:

 For more ideas, see here.

-NYC’s favorite local island getaway is officially open for the season!
+NYC’s favorite local island getaway awaits!
 Catch a ferry and pretend you traveled a lot farther.
 Our suggestions?
-Zoom down the longest slide in NYC, visit this waterfront oyster bar, and visit the adorable new sheep!
+Zoom down the longest slide in NYC, relax at the spa, and visit this waterfront oyster bar!
 Plus, glamping has returned again!!
 Read more here.

 NYC’s magical cherry blossom bloom is almost ending, but you can still catch the beautiful flowers and their confetti on the ground for a little while longer!
 Check out our top spots in NYC here.

 For all you K-pop fans, there’s an imaginative pop-up in NYC that will transport you right into the world of Korean pop culture.
 Through 15 different immersive environments, you’ll be able to explore all the best in Korean art and design, music, film, and more.
 And yes, there will be a jaw-dropping BTS installation!
 Read more here.